 - All commercial and/or industrial burning is prohibited unless a special burn permit is applied for and approved.
 If a special permit is applied for the applicant must state, in addition to satisfying the requirements for individual burn permits, the special circumstances warranting the issuance of a special burn permit.

-- The location for any open burning shall not be less than fifty (50) feet from any structure and provisions must be made to prevent the fire from spreading to within fifty (50) feet of any structure.
+- The location for any open burning shall not be less than fifty (50) feet from any structure and provisions must be made to prevent the fire from spreading.

 - If a permit is approved, burning must take place between 10 a.m. and 4 p.m., Monday through Friday, excluding holidays.